panopset/site/docs/deploy.md

     Host <your host name>
-    HostName <your host ip address, $PANOPSET_SITE_IP/%PANOPSET_SITE_IP%>
+    HostName <your host ip address, as defined in $PANOPSET_SITE_IP%>
     User root
     IdentityFile ~/.ssh/<your private key file>

-Update your PANOPSET_SITE_IP and PANOPSET_SITE_NAME environment variables, so that the deployment script will work.
+Update your PANOPSET_SITE_IP and PANOPSET_SITE_NAME (as you defined in ~/.ssh/config) environment variables, so that the deployment script will work.

+    sudo vim ~/.profile

 Now, ssh out there: